rpi-simonz/rpifbss/README.md

 The slideshow can be controlled interactively with fbi's key shortcuts.

-  * 'h' lists them on the framebuffer display
+  * 'h' lists all of them on the framebuffer display
-  * 'q' stops the slideshow, reads in possible new files and restarts the show
+  * 'q' stops the slideshow, reads in possible new or modified files and restarts the show

 Ctrl-C ends this program.

 The configuration is done in the script *rpifbss* itself, in a 'Configuration section' at the beginning.

+To have a comfortable environment it is recommended to start *rpifbss* in a *tmux* or *screen* session.
+Then one always has access to the running slideshow, even remotely via an SSH connection.

 ## Requirements and preparations